joseleyrebelo/ctl-3d-chart/README.md

+All points of the task where tackled - font-family, dockerfile, responsiveness.
+Please let me know if something is not present or clear.

+# How to run

+1. Using yarn - `yarn install` followed by `yarn start`
+2. Using docker - `docker run -p 3000:3000 $(docker build -q .)`

+- Ensure port 3000 is available, or chang the command accordingly (first 3000)

+# Tech used

+1. ChartJs - the most available solution for charts.
-tailwind - why? - being that the site makes use of bootstrap or similar, I opted to use tailwind for its utility properties.
+2. Tailwind - being that Contilio site makes use of bootstrap, or similar solution, I followed the same strategy but opted to use tailwind for its utility.

-scss - why - as mentioned on the exercise - I can show my understanding of it, but make sur eI can use the advantages of tailwind

-- since I saw the main contilio website using what seems like Bootstrap (used tailwind)
+- This makes the className seem cluttered, but the advantage is the fast, and visible, styling workflow.

+3. Scss - As a means to display my capabilities, I made use of BEM(css/sass methodology) to create component that shared styling across my UI: Backdrop; Content Holder; Inputs.